 Increasingly, campuses have been the scene of propagandistic assaults on Israel.
 Distorted literature, extreme speakers and false, inflammatory images are all too common, creating harmful misperceptions of Israel.
 This hostile environment can be intimidating to students seeking fair and objective information on Middle East issues.

-CAMERA publishes a student-focused magazine, CAMERA on Campus, containing specialized information useful in countering misinformation.
+CAMERA's campus website, Camera on Campus, and its affiliated blog, In Focus, give students access to specialized information useful in countering misinformation.
 CAMERA also provides one-on-one assistance to students who encounter Middle East distortions in campus publications, flyers, rallies and classroom teaching.

 What people are saying about CAMERA